sushilmahamuni/typogenie/README.md

 ---

 ### 2️⃣ Start Ollama
-After installation, make sure Ollama is running.
+After installation, make sure Ollama application is running.

-To check Open your terminal and run:
+then run below command it will download the model if not present:
 - ollama run llama3.2
-- you can close this after checking

 ### 3️⃣ Run TypoGenie